JakeYu1212/Notes/ThePowerofHabit.md

 Basal ganglia and the brain stem: the same regions where habits reside (as well as where behaviors related to sleep terrors start).

 The behaviors that occur unthinkingly are the evidence of our truest selves, he (Aristotle) said.
 So "just as a piece of land has to be prepared beforehand if it is to nourish the seed, so the miand of the pupil has to be prepared in its habits if it is to enjoy and dislike the right things." … habits — even once they are rooted in our minds — aren't destiny.
 We can choose our habits, once we know how.
 Everything we know about habits, from neurologists studying amnesiacs and organizational experts remaking companies, is that any of them can be changed, if you understand how they function … Hundreds of habits influence our days — they guide how we get dressed in the morning, talk to our kids, and fall asleep at night; they impact what we eat for lunch, how we do business, and whether we exercise or have a beer after work.
 Each of them has a different cue and offers a unique reward.
-Some are imple and others are complex, drawing upon emotional trigger and offering subtle neurochemical prizes.
+Some are simple and others are complex, drawing upon emotional trigger and offering subtle neurochemical prizes.
 But every habit, no matter its complexity, is malleable.
 The most addicted alcoholics can become sober.
 The mos t dysfunctional companies can transform themselves.
 A high school dropout can became a successful manager … However, to modify a habit, you must decide to change it.
 You must consciously accept the hard work of identifying the cues and  rewards that drive the habits' routines, and find alternatives.
 You must know you have control and be self-conscious enough to use it.

 And once you know a habit exist, you have the responsibility to change it.